v-dvorak/ruskey-savage-conjecture/README.md

 # Ruskey-Savage Conjecture

 **Ruskey-Savage Conjecture** (F. Ruskey, C. Savage, 1993): a hypercube of dimension *n* is a graph whose vertices are all *n*-bit strings, with edges leading between vertices differing in a single bit.
 Under the still open hypothesis, every pairing (set of non-intersecting edges) in this graph can be extended to a Hamiltonian cycle (each vertex is traversed exactly once).
-Write a program to test the hypothesis for small values of *n*.
+This program tests the hypothesis for small values of *n*.

 [[Source](https://ksvi.mff.cuni.cz/~dvorak/vyuka/14/NPRG005x01/programy.html), [Open Problem Garden](http://www.openproblemgarden.org/op/matchings_extends_to_hamilton_cycles_in_hypercubes)]